eduardojdiniz/course-content-dl/tutorials/Art/popup.md

 Sometimes I think it would be faster to train a monkey to do the task than to clean-up the data.

 Pass the torch

+Leonardo DiCaprio soon will release a documnetary how the cows are not the killers of the envirorment, but Transformers are.
+Transformeless.
+A new type of diet called transformeless.